- City: New York

 Text description provided by the architects.
 Fandangoe Kid and CAUKIN Studio announce their latest public art installation The ‘Fandangoe SKIP’ *on tour* in collaboration with SKIP Gallery and The Loss Project.
 A candy-colored, ice-cream-kiosk-in-a-dumpster offering Brooklyn’s Blue Marble ice cream, comes to Brookfield Place New York following its Summer 2022 London tour, with a commissioned documentary by BBC World Service.

-Fandangoe’s work is driven by her own story following the loss of family members in 2011.
+Fandangoe Kid’s work is driven by her own story following the loss of family members in 2011.
 Her practice is inspired by the desire to create a platform for open dialogue around the still taboo subject of grief.
-Describing her family as a “melting pot of big characters” she has always been interested in “big visual storytelling”.
-She believes “everyone just wants to connect” and have received overwhelming feedback from the public, she wants the installation to provide a space for people to share their stories, and smash the stigmas associated with loss and grief.
+Describing her family as a melting pot of big characters, she has always been interested in big visual storytelling.

 The Fandangoe Skip *on tour* offers a brand-new space, reappropriating the American dumpster for ice cream and mental health.
 CAUKIN have designed and built an innovative community space that accommodates multiple offerings, workshops, and talks that make up the program, curated by The Loss Project.
 The project sits in stark visual contrast to the concrete and glass cityscape and skyscrapers that surround it.
 The bright pop of color aims to draw people in, who then find themselves in a space that’s more intimate than they might expect.